 Building Systems and Teams

-As teams starts very young and small, the leadership potential is enormous.
-However, organizational theory research points out, that the leadership roles decreases as more systems and processes are put into place.
-Therefore, leaders should finding out what works, design a system that can repeat it, then get out of the way.
+As teams start very young and small, the leadership potential is enormous.
+However, organizational theory research points out, that leadership roles decrease as more systems and processes are put into place.
+Therefore, leaders should find out what works, design a system that can repeat it, then get out of the way.
 Why?
 According to the Self-Determination Theory, a pillar to creating workplace happiness is autonomy.
-If systems and processes are in place so employee can feel like adults at work then they according to the psychologists who coined the theory, employees will feel happier.
+If systems and processes are in place so an employee can feel like adults at work then they according to the psychologists who coined the theory, employees will feel happier.
 As more systems and processes remove the need for leadership, the leader will continue to be associated with the successful team performance and continue a strong track record.

 Suggested Reading: Drive by Daniel Pink, Joy At Work by Dennis Blake and Dangerous Half-Truths and Total Nonsense

 How does a leader’s belief stimulate action in followers?

 Have you ever been in a conversation with someone who just shared a negative life-changing event with you and without conscious effort, you start to empathize with them?
 When two people are talking, the brain has a miraculous ability to simulate what the other person is feeling.
 But how does the brain do this automatically?
 This puzzles neuroscientists to this day, one of the theories is that empathy can be channeled through a unique group of cells called mirror neurons.
 These neurons fire when watching someone acting and the neurons mirror the response, channeling the same response in the observer.

 Whether or not these neurons are able to deploy empathy, feeling someone’s emotions as it were your own is a common experience.
 Hence, when a leader believes strongly in something and others observe the leader’s motivation, people empathetically start to simulate similar emotions.
 In sales-speak, this is often called ‘belief transfer’.